jakewies/hugo-theme-codex/README.md

 ### Custom styling

-In your site's folder, create `assets/scss/custom.scss` and put your custom styling there.
+You have two options for custom styling.
+The first is to create an `assets/scss/custom.scss` in your project and put your custom styling there.
 For example, the snippet below changes the dot's color on your About page to blue:

 ```scss
 // custom.scss